BalajiKs171095/mbcrump.github.io/_posts/2017-06-12-building-an-ics-for-azure-functions-webinar.md

 ![image](/files/azurestatsfunction.png)

 Whenever I need to update this in the future, all it will require is changing two lines.
-No deployment, etc. is needed as it will auto compile.
+No additional servers, redeployment, etc. is needed as it will auto compile.

+Not only did it solve our business needs, but I think have the webinar available for later viewing even saved a marriage!

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I am committed to making sure no marriage is at risk by attending our webinar. 😀</p>&mdash; Michael Crump 🤓 (@mbcrump) <a href="https://twitter.com/mbcrump/status/872834934938808320">June 8, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Btw, you can try it now at [http://aka.ms/AzureFunctionsLive](http://aka.ms/AzureFunctionsLive) and be sure to follow [@AzureFunctions](https://twitter.com/AzureFunctions) on Twitter!